What is Mitosis?

 Prophase immediately follows S and G2 phase of the cycle and is marked by condensation of the genetic material to form compact mitotic chromosomes composed of two chromatids attached at the centromere.
 The completion of prophase is characterized by the initiation of the assembly of the mitotic spindle, the microtubules, and the proteinaceous components of cytoplasm that help in the process.
 The nuclear envelope starts disintegrating.

 The nuclear envelope completely disintegrates at the onset of metaphase and the condensed chromosomes spread throughout the cytoplasm.
-These chromosomes are composed of two sister chromatids held at the center by centromeres.
-The spindle fibers attach to a disc-like structure at the surface of centromeres, known as kinetochores.
-The spindle fibers from one centriole attach to only one sister chromatid.
-The chromosomes aligned along the equator of the cytoplasm, an arrangement characteristic of metaphase known as metaphase plate.
+These chromosomes are composed of two sister chromatids held at the centre by centromeres.
+The spindle fibres attach to a disc-like structure at the surface of centromeres, known as kinetochores.
+The spindle fibres from one centriole attach to only one sister chromatid.
+The chromosomes aligned along the equator of the cytoplasm, an arrangement characteristic of metaphase known as the metaphase plate.

 The chromosomes that cluster at the two poles start coalescing into an undifferentiated mass, as the nuclear envelope starts forming around it.
 The nucleolus, Golgi bodies and ER complex, which had disappeared at the completion of prophase start to reappear.

-Telophase is followed by cytokinesis, which denotes the division of cytoplasm to form two daughter cells.
-Thus it marks the completion of cell division.
+Telophase is followed by cytokinesis, which denotes the division of the cytoplasm to form two daughter cells.
+Thus, it marks the completion of cell division.